 Creamy apple butter pie is silky and delicious.
-It has the texture of pumpkin pie, but with the flavor of apples and goodness of sweetened condensed milk instead!
+It has the texture of pumpkin pie, but with the flavor of apples and goodness of sweetened condensed milk baked inside.

 The combination is sure to win over your taste buds.
 Make one for a fall gathering and be sure to have on your Thanksgiving dessert table too!